sillsdev/TheCombine/README.md

 #### Running In Docker

-1. Create the required docker files by running `scripts/docker_setup.py` from _TheCombine_'s directory.
+1. Create the required docker files by running `scripts/docker_setup.py` from _TheCombine_'s project directory.

 2. The `docker_setup.py` will generate a file, `.env.backend`, that defines the environment variables needed by the Backend container.
 If you have defined